JNOSQL/jnosql-book/en/part2/chapter2_5_1.md

 #### Column Family Manager Factory

-The factories classes have the duty to create the column family manager.
+The factory classes have the duty to create the column family manager.

 * **ColumnFamilyManagerAsyncFactory**
 * **ColumnFamilyManagerFactory**

-The `ColumnFamilyManagerAsyncFactory` and `ColumnFamilyManagerFactory` is who create the manager synchronous and asynchronous respective.
+The `ColumnFamilyManagerAsyncFactory` and `ColumnFamilyManagerFactory` creates the manager synchronously and asynchronously respectively.

 ```java
 ColumnFamilyManagerFactory factory = //instance